Giuseppe Peano: Biography

 In 1925 Peano switched Chairs unofficially from Infinitesimal Calculus to Complementary Mathematics, a field which better suited his current style of mathematics.
 This move became official in 1931.
 Giuseppe Peano continued teaching at Turin University until the day before he died when he suffered a fatal heart attack.

 Milestones and honours received

-Memorial bust of Peano in Vinadio.
+Monument to Peano in Cuneo, Italy, showing the Peano curve.